romanofski/so.recipe.instance/so/recipe/instance/README.txt

 Installing superorganism.
 ...
 Generated script '...bin/superorganism'...

-The superorganism script should now have also our template included:
+The Superorganism script should now have also our template included:

 >>> ls('bin')
 - buildout